 One of our resident doodlers, Grace Leo, has taken some notes so you don’t have to.

 And you can watch the talk below.

-In March of this year (22-25th) BadEM are hosting their very first conference and it is going to be unlike any other medical education event you have ever been to.
+In March of this year (22-25th), BadEM is hosting its first conference, unlike any other medical education event you have ever attended.
 Billed as the Glastonbury of conferences, delegates will be glamping it up in style, dining on fine cuisine and exchanging stories around the campfire when they are not listening to some truly great speakers from the world of emergency medicine.

 One of the challenges posed at SMACC in Berlin was how we, from the wealthier nations, could best support our friends and colleagues from the LMICs.
 You can support African delegates going to African conferences using something like Supadel or you can put your money where your mouth is and go to a conference like #BadEMFest18.